langswap-app/tacotron2/README.md

 9. Setting n_frames_per_step=2 increases discrepancy between prenet features from previous gt_frame in teacher forcing mode and also speeds up training in ~2 times as absolute number of frames to predict also decreases.
 It usually speeds up training and helps with alignment, but might slightly harm quality of audio.
 But you can fine-tune with n_frames=1 after alignment converges.

+## Contact

+If you have any questions, you can raise them in issues or, alternatively, ask them in [our telegram chat](https://t.me/voice_stuff_chat).

+Follow us for new updates in [our telegram channel](https://t.me/voicestuff).